-The great Aboriginal actor David Gulpilil looks back on his amazing life and career in this personal film memoir, given added pathos as the ageing icon fearlessly faces his impending death.
+The great Aboriginal actor David Dalaithngu looks back on his amazing life and career in this personal film memoir, given added pathos as the ageing icon fearlessly faces his impending death.

-The great Aboriginal actor (and dancer, and singer, and painter) David Gulpilil has brought his intensity, dignity and authenticity to Australian cinema for half a century.
-Now battling lung cancer and looked after by a full-time carer, Mary, in this documentary he makes his final film testament: “My story of my story”, as he puts it.
+The great Aboriginal actor (and dancer, and singer, and painter) David Dalaithngu has brought his intensity, dignity and authenticity to Australian cinema for half a century.
+Battling lung cancer and looked after by a full-time carer, Mary, in this documentary he makes his final film testament: “My story of my story”, as he puts it.

-The documentary is generously illustrated with film extracts, archival footage and scenes from his autobiographical one-man show, but what audiences will really treasure is the present-day David Gulpilil, the seasoned storyteller, talking directly to us one last time. — Andrew Langridge
+The documentary is generously illustrated with film extracts, archival footage and scenes from his autobiographical one-man show, but what audiences will really treasure is the seasoned storyteller, talking directly to us one last time. — Andrew Langridge